bitterbloom/IBIO4490/01-Linux/Readme.md

 3. Download using ``wget`` the [*bsds500*](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html#bsds500) image segmentation database, and decompress it using ``tar`` (keep it in you hard drive, we will come back over this data in a few weeks).

+As you can see in the image, I downloaded the database using wget.

+IMAGE

 4. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'?

+As you can see in the image, the size of the uncompressed dataset is around 73 Mb.
+I was able to do this by using the command du -sh that I found in this [*link*](https://unix.stackexchange.com/questions/185764/how-do-i-get-the-size-of-a-directory-on-the-command-line)

+IMAGE

+One easy way to count how many images are in the images folder is to get inside each folder and use the command find -name "*.jpg" | wc -l to get the number of files inside the folder.
+If we do this for the 3 folders in images we find that there are 500 images.
+200 in train, 200 in test and 100 in val.

 5. What are all the different resolutions?
 What is their format?
 Tip: use ``awk``, ``sort``, ``uniq``

+There are 2 kinds of resolutions, 481x321 and 321x481 (landscape and portrait respectively).
+Their format is .jpg.

+To find the format I first used identify in one random image in test.
+When I saw the jpg format I used find . -name "*.*" -exec identify {} \; | grep -i jpg | wc -l and got a count of 200 which is the same as the number I obtained in point 4 and therefore all the images are .jpg.
+I did the same thing with train and val and obtained the same result.
+For the resolutions I used the following code:

+#!/bin/bash

+images=$(find -name "*.jpg")
+touch reso.txt

+for im in ${images[*]}
+do
+(identify $im | cut -d ' ' -f 3) >> reso.txt
+done

+After I had the reso.txt file I used the sort command and found that there were only two resolutions as described before.
+I did the same on the three folders and found the same results.

 6. How many of them are in *landscape* orientation (opposed to *portrait*)?
 Tip: use ``awk`` and ``cut``

+I used the following code to find the amount of landscape oriented pictures vs portrait oriented ones:

+#!/bin/bash

+images=$(find -name "*.jpg")

+declare -i lands=0
+declare -i port=0
+for im in ${images[*]}
+do
+identify $im | grep -i -q 481x321 if [ $? -eq 0 ]
+then
+lands=$[lands+1]
+else
+port=$[port+1]
+fi
+done

+echo lands = $lands
+echo port = $port

+When I did this on each of the folders (test, train, and val) the distribution goes as it follows: test -> 134 landscape, 66 portrait train-> 137 landscape, 63 portrait val  ->  77 landscape, 23 portrait

+For the arithmetic I used I guided myself with the comment of Karoly Horvath in this [*link*](https://stackoverflow.com/questions/6348902/how-can-i-add-numbers-in-a-bash-script)

 7. Crop all images to make them square (256x256) and save them in a different folder.
 Tip: do not forget about  [imagemagick](http://www.imagemagick.org/script/index.php).

 # Report